SergioGordillo/SergioGordillo/README.md

 I started in July 2020 to work as a freelance web developer. <br> <br> <strong> Projects in progress: </strong>

   · I am developing a website for a property management company.
-I am using HTML5, CSS3 and JS. <br>
+I was going to use HTML, CSS and JS, but I will change it for HTML, CSS and React. <br>

 <strong> Finished projects: </strong>